 Now just as we were heading to our hotspot, way out on the low tide mark a light appeared from the shore and ultimately the Bassman went into panic mode.
 There is no way the intruder saw us because we were a long way away and hadn’t put our lights on (Another no, no in the Bassman world).

 We moved off the mark and headed for the gullies about 100 yards away to hide.
 We took cover lying in the gutter and watched as the light got closer and closer to the mark where we had planned to fish.
-Then, my our utter horror, the bloke stopped and walked towards where we were hiding.
+Then, to our utter horror, the bloke stopped and walked towards where we were hiding.

 Human Crabs Hiding in the Gullies…Whatever Next?

 Can you imagine what he would have thought if he’d discovered a couple of human crabs hiding in the gullies?
-FFS this was going to be embarrassing I was getting angry to be honest, and got up I’d had enough.
+FFS this was going to be embarrassing.
+I was getting angry, to be honest, and got up I’d had enough.

 Then he turned away and headed to the water’s edge and started to fish.
 He had his light on (probably because he’s sensible and didn’t want to fall arse over tit clambering over the rocks.
 Not like muggins here who’s fallen over bollock deep in the water loads off time).